Scholarships Administered by the Tennessee Student Assistance Corporation (TSAC) 1-800-342-1663

-The Tennessee Lottery Scholarship (TELS) Program is funded by lottery revenues and administered by the Tennessee Student Assistance Corporation (TSAA).
-To be considered for the Lottery Scholarship, students must complete and submit the Free Application for Student Aid (FAFSA) by September 1; no additional application is required.
-The FAFSA application is available online atwww.FAFSA.ed.gov.
-The TELS program is open to qualifying Tennessee residents who meet the eligibility requirements listed at collegepaystn.com.
+The Tennessee Education Lottery Scholarship (TELS) Program is funded by lottery revenues and administered by the Tennessee Student Assistance Corporation (TSAC).
+To be considered for the Lottery Scholarship, students must complete and submit the Free Application for Federal Student Aid (FAFSA) by September 1st.
+No additional application is required.
+The FAFSA application is available online at www.fafsa.gov.
+The TELS program is open to qualifying Tennessee residents who meet the eligibility requirements listed at www.tn.gov/collegepays.

-The Robert C. Byrd Honors Scholarship is awarded based on federal funding and is renewable for a total of four undergraduate years.
-Recipients must be a Tennessee residents.
-The program is open to high school seniors with 3.5 unweighted GPA's or GED students with an average score of 570 or 24 ACT composite and must be utilized in the same year of graduation or receipt of the GED.
-Students with at least 3.0 high school GPA's with an ACT of 24 or SAT 1090 (Math and Critical Reading only) may also apply.
-Applications may be obtained at www.collegpaystn.com.
-The application deadline is March 1.
+The TSAC-Byrd Scholarship Program, formally the Robert C. Byrd Honors Scholarship, is awarded based on federal funding and is renewable for a total of four undergraduate years.
+Recipients must be Tennessee residents.
+The program is open to high school seniors with a 3.5 unweighted GPA or GED students with an average score of 570 or ACT composite of 24 and must be utilized in the same year of graduation or receipt of the GED.
+Students with at least a 3.0 high school GPA with an ACT of 24 or SAT of 1090 (Math and Critical Reading only) may also apply.
+Applications may be obtained at www.tn.gov/collegepays.
+The application deadline is March 1st.

 Ned McWherter Scholars Program

 The Ned McWherter Scholars Program is open to U.S. citizens who are residents of Tennessee.
-Entering freshmen (must be a full-time student) with 3.5 high school GPAs and 29 ACT or 1280 SAT(Math and Critical Reading only) may qualify for up to $6,000 per academic year for a maximum of four years of undergraduate work at an eligible Tennessee post-secondary institution.
-Applications may be obtained from www.collegepaystn.com and must be submitted by February 15.
+Entering freshmen (must be a full-time student) with a 3.5 unweighted high school GPA and ACT composite of 29 or SAT of 1280 (Math and Critical Reading only) may qualify for up to $6,000 per academic year for a maximum of four years of undergraduate work at an eligible Tennessee post-secondary institution.
+Applications may be obtained from www.tn.gov/collegepays and must be submitted by February 15th.

 Minority Teaching Fellows Program

 The Minority Teaching Fellows Program is open to minority students who are U.S. citizens and residents of Tennessee.
-Entering freshmen with 2.75 high school GPAs and ACT of 18 or SAT of 850 (Math and Critical Reading only).
-Continuing college students with a college GPAs of 2.5 may also apply.
+Entering freshmen with a 2.75 unweighted high school GPA and ACT of 18 or SAT of 860 (Math and Critical Reading only) may qualify.
+Continuing college students with a college cumulative GPA of 2.5 may also apply.
 Recipients must be willing to teach grades K-12 in Tennessee one year for each year the award is received.
-Students may obtain the application at www.collegepaystn.com.
-The application deadline is April 15.
+Students may obtain the application at www.tn.gov/collegepays.
+The application deadline is April 15th.

 Dependent Children's Scholarship Program